Draggie306/CheatSheets/A level/source/Geography.md

 **Content A:**
 - The complexities that exist when trying to define place, including the concept of space versus place.
 - How and why people perceive places in different ways based on their identity, including age, gender, sexuality, religion and role.
-- How level of emotional attachment to place can influence people’s behaviour and activities in a place.
+- How level of emotional attachment to place can influence people's behaviour and activities in a place.
 - How the processes of globalisation and time-space compression can influence our sense of place.

 **Content B:**